Stroke Action Plan

 Methodology

-The draft documents were open to public consultation during a one-month period.
-The final document was prepared after a workshop in Munich on 21–23 March 2018 that was streamed live.
+Research priorities were identified by two persons for each domain group.
+One working group prepared research priorities for translational stroke research.
+The draft documents were open to public comments during a one-month period.
+The final document was prepared after a live-streamed workshop in Munich on 21–23 March 2018.